kostadindev/GONEXT/README.md

 1.  **Start the backend server:**
     ```bash
-    # From the server directory
+    # From the backend directory
     npm start
     ```
 2.  **Start the frontend development server:**
     ```bash
-    # From the client directory
+    # From the frontend directory
     npm run dev
     ```
 3.  **Start the ML server:**